rweickelt/qst/doc/depends-item.rst

     :cpp:class:`Testcase`

 :Properties:
-    :qml:prop:`alias`, :qml:prop:`name`
+    :qml:prop:`alias`, :qml:prop:`count`, :qml:prop:`name`

 Detailed Description
 --------------------

 ..  cpp:namespace:: Depends

-The ``Depends`` defines a dependency on another test case specified by :qml:prop:`name`.
-In its simplest form, it specifies only a precedence relation as for instance in the following example:
+The ``Depends`` item defines a dependency on a :qml:item:`Testcase` or :qml:item:`Resource` specified by :qml:prop:`name`.
+If :qml:prop:`name` points to a test case, the dependency behaves like a precedence relation as shown in the following example:

 ..  literalinclude:: code/reference/simple-depends.qml
     :caption: `simple-depends-depends.qml`
     :emphasize-lines: 15

+When :qml:prop:`name` matches a :qml:item:`Resource` item, the test case will only run when the resource is exclusively available.

 Accessing properties of dependencies